For-anonymous-submissions/Legendre-dOPRF-network/README.md

 This script cleans, compiles and runs the program.
 Make sure execution priviledges are provided for the directory.

-`./go.sh` Makes all prime sizes and runs benchmarks Legendre dOPRF
+`./go.sh` Makes prime sizes 128, 192 and 256 bits, and runs benchmarks Legendre dOPRF

-`./go.sh FAST` Makes all prime sizes with ARM64 assebly, and runs all tests and benchmark
+`./go.sh FAST` Makes prime sizes 128, 192 and 256 bits with ARM64 assebly, and runs all tests and benchmark

 `./go.sh X` Makes X bit prime dOPRF, runs all tests and benchmark